schollz/o-o-o/README.md

 # o-o-o

-connect the dots.

-o-o-o (*oh-dasho-dasho*) is a fm-based synthesizer and a sequencer.
+o-o-o (pronounced *oh-dasho-dasho*) is a fm-based synthesizer and a sequencer that is played by connecting dots.

 ## Requirements